projectbin07-stack/xray-analysis-aiml/README.md

 ## 💡 Future Improvements

-* Improved model accuracy with custom training
+* Custom-trained models for higher accuracy
-* Support for additional imaging modalities
+* Integration with hospital systems
-* Real-time clinical deployment
+* Real-time monitoring and alerts
-* Mobile-friendly interface
+* Mobile and cross-platform support

 ---